girlscript/winter-of-contributing/DSA/1.2 Analysis of Algorithms/Recurrence_Relations.md

-# Asymptopic Notation
+# Asymptotic  Notation

-### Definition Of Asymptopic Notation
+### Definition Of Asymptotic  Notation
-> Asymptopic Notation in simple may be defined as *"mathematical tools to represent the time complexity of algorithms for asymptotic analysis"*.
+> Asymptotic  Notation in simple may be defined as *"mathematical tools to represent the time complexity of algorithms for asymptotic analysis"*.

-### Use of Asymptopic Notation
+### Use of Asymptotic  Notation

 > Asymptotic Notation is used to describe the running time of an algorithm - how much time an algorithm takes with a given input, n.